AvishaiBarnoy/academy_research/README.md

 Currently only where professors studied and where they got their tenure position, and only for physics.
 In the future it will include data for the chemistry departments.

-Another future project is data about women professors in STEM.
+Another future project is to analyze a lot of data I have about gender PI's, undergraduate and graduate in STEM.

 ## Repository structure
 *Folder Structure*